Dawid Kwiatkowski

-Dawid Kwiatkoski Piotr Kwiatkowski (born 1 January 1996) is a Polish singer-songwriter and television personality.
+Dawid Piotr Kwiatkowski (born 1 January 1996) is a Polish singer-songwriter and television personality.

 He began his musical career in the band Two of Us.
 He has released seven solo studio albums: 9893 (2013), Akustycznie (2014), Pop & Roll (2014), Element trzeci (2015), Countdown (2016), 13 grzechów niczyich (2019) and Dawid Kwiatkowski (2021).
 The two albums he released reached the top of the list of the most sold albums in Poland, in addition, he received one platinum record and two gold records for his album sales.

 He has won the MTV European Music Award for best European performer and twice for best Polish performer, plus four Nickelodeon Kids' Choice Awards, a Bursztynowy Słowik Award and a Telekamery Award.

 He has been a participant, juror or guest on several entertainment programs and lent his voice to supporting characters in the animated films The SpongeBob Movie: Sponge Out of Water and Sing.
 He is actively involved in charity work.